Code-Done-Right/devcord.py/README.md

 # ❓ Devcord

-Devcord is a basic Python based Discord API wrapper.
-The docs, when released, will be linked soon!

-Devcord uses Discord's V9 API (The latest API version) and the latest Discord Gateway.
+Devcord is a Python based Discord API wrapper.
+We use Discord's V10 API (The latest API version) and the latest Discord Gateway.

-We plan on suppporting Python 3.10, 3.9 and 3.8. ~~However the module might work fine for versions 3.7 and 3.6, although it definitely will be a bit buggy.
-We recommend you, the user to run it in v3.10 if possible or v3.9.~~
-The wrapper will not work on versions below Python v3.8 (non inclusive).

-Devcord is meant to be easy to develop and use :D
+We are still in the alpha stages of development.

+Devcord is well-tested on Python v3.10, but ideally v3.9 and v3.8 should work with equal performance.

 # 💻 Usage